n8n-io/n8n-docs/docs/workflows/sharing.md

 * **Home** lists all workflows you can access.
 This includes:
 	* Your own workflows.
 	* Workflows shared with you.
+	* Workflows in projects you're a member of.
 	* If you log in as the instance owner or admin: all workflows in the instance.
 * Other projects: all workflows in the project.